Context-Aware Mixup for Domain Adaptive Semantic Segmentation: Introduction

-Previous works mainly focused on utilizing common prior knowledge, \emph{e.g.,} appearances, scales, textures, weather, etc., to narrow down the domain gap.
-Nevertheless, context dependency across different domains has been very sparsely exploited so far in UDA, and how to transfer such cross-domain context still remains under-explored.
-As shown in Figure~\ref{fig1}, we observe that the source and target images usually share similar semantic contexts, \emph{e.g.,} rider is over the bicycle or motorcycle, sidewalk is beside the road, and such context knowledge is crucial particularly when adapting from the source domain to the target domain.
-The lack of context will lead to severe negative transfer, \emph{e.g.,} early performance degradation during the adaptation process.
-In addition, most state-of-the-art approaches cannot be trained end-to-end.
-They heavily depend on the adversarial learning, image-to-image translation or pseudo labeling, and most of them need to fine-tune the models in many offline stages.
+Nevertheless, context-dependency across different domains has been very sparsely exploited so far in UDA, and how to transfer such cross-domain context still remains under-explored.
+As shown in Fig.~\ref{fig1}, we observe that the source and target images usually share similar semantic contexts, \emph{e.g.,} a rider is over the bicycle or motorcycle, the sidewalk is beside the road, and such context knowledge is crucial, particularly when adapting from the source domain to the target domain.
+The lack of context will lead to less-desired performance during the adaptation and even severe negative transfer, \emph{e.g.,} early performance degradation during the adaptation process.
+Previous works \cite{tranheden2020dacs,french2019semi,french2020milking} neglect the context dependency in the domain mixup, and we observe that images synthesized by these methods often violate the contextual relationships between objects.
+For instance, only un-occluded parts of mid-range objects are copied onto the irrelevant classes of other images.
+Imagine how strange it is to see a pedestrian standing on top of a car or to see the sky through a hole in a building.
+Thus, the lack of such context information results in category confusion and label contamination in the mixed results (\emph{e.g.,} Fig.~\ref{fig:visulization_mixup}).
+Besides, the state-of-the-art approaches of domain adaptive semantic segmentation heavily depend on adversarial learning, image-to-image translation, or self-training, and most of them need to fine-tune or re-train the models in many offline stages, which are quite complex and hard to converge and cannot be trained in an end-to-end manner.

-In this paper, we attempt to identify context dependency across domains as explicit prior domain knowledge when adapting from the source domain to the target domain.
-We propose context-aware domain mixup (\textbf{CAMix}) to explore and transfer cross-domain contexts for domain adaptation.
-Our whole framework is fully end-to-end.
-The proposed CAMix consists of two key components: contextual mask generation (CMG) and significance-reweighted consistency loss (SRC).
+Motivated by the above facts, we propose a novel perspective of domain adaptive semantic segmentation that identifies context-dependency across domains as explicit prior domain knowledge when adapting from the source domain to the target domain.
+As such, we present a context-aware domain mixup (\textbf{CAMix}) framework to explicitly explore and transfer cross-domain contexts for domain adaptation.
+Our whole framework is fully end-to-end trainable and easy to implement.